metio/terraform-provider-k8s/docs/data-sources/elbv2_k8s_aws_target_group_binding_v1beta1_manifest.md

 - `networking` (Attributes) networking defines the networking rules to allow ELBV2 LoadBalancer to access targets in TargetGroup. (see [below for nested schema](#nestedatt--spec--networking))
 - `node_selector` (Attributes) node selector for instance type target groups to only register certain nodes (see [below for nested schema](#nestedatt--spec--node_selector))
 - `target_type` (String) targetType is the TargetType of TargetGroup.
 If unspecified, it will be automatically inferred.
+- `vpc_id` (String) VpcID is the VPC of the TargetGroup.
+If unspecified, it will be automatically inferred.

 <a id="nestedatt--spec--service_ref"></a>
 ### Nested Schema for `spec.service_ref`